Fees, and university and college continuation charges

-University and college fees and continuation charges for students who start on a course in 2018-19 and who continue on the same course for more than one year will usually increase annually.
+Fees, and university and college continuation charges for students who start on a course in 2019-20 and who continue on the same course for more than one year will usually increase annually.

 In deciding the annual level of increase the University and colleges will take into account a range of factors, including rises in the costs of delivering the course, and changes in government funding.
-The increase will not exceed 4% each year, or the Retail Price Index (RPI) if higher.
+The increase will not exceed 6% each year, or the Consumer Price Index (CPI) if higher.

 Fees for new entrants are subject to annual review, and may be higher than those for continuing students.
 Fees for new entrants will be published on the same timescale as for continuing students, as stated above.

-The level of uplift for university and college fees and continuation charges is considered on an annual basis by a group that consists of nominees of the University and colleges and student representatives, in consultation with academic divisions and the Department for Continuing Education.
-Over the past 3 years, the average level of increase has been 3% p.a.
-Factors taken into account by the group have included inflationary measures such as the retail price index (RPI), projected increases in university costs, changes in the level of grant from the Higher Education Funding Council, costs of provision of teaching, supervision and course-related facilities, admissions statistics, and access considerations including the availability of student support.
+The level of uplift for fees and university and college continuation charges is considered on an annual basis by a group that consists of nominees of the University and colleges and student representatives, in consultation with academic divisions and the Department for Continuing Education.
+Over the past 3 years, the average level of increase has been 3.3% p.a.
+Factors taken into account by the group have included inflationary measures such as the Retail Price Index (RPI), projected increases in university costs, changes in the level of grant from the Higher Education Funding Council, costs of provision of teaching, supervision and course-related facilities, admissions statistics, and access considerations including the availability of student support.

 Additional course costs